orlando-math-circle/omc-app/docs/content/en/installation/development.md

 ---
-title: "Installation"
+title: Development
-description: Tools and setting them up for developing the application.
+description: Setup procedures for downloading and installing the application and associated tools in a development environment.
-category: Development
+category: Installation
 position: 2
-items:
+tools:
   - Node.js
   - Git
   - Visual Studio Code